JabRef/jabref/docs/getting-into-the-code/guidelines-for-setting-up-a-local-workspace.md

 4. Execute `./gradlew run`
 5. Start IntelliJ and try again.

-### Issue with org/jabref/build/JournalAbbreviationConverter$\_convert\_closure1$\_closure2.class is a duplicate but no duplicate handling strategy has been set.
+### Issue with org/jabref/build/JournalAbbreviationConverter$\_convert\_closure1$\_closure2.class is a duplicate but no duplicate handling strategy has been set

-After changing the contents of build.gradle, on may geht following error:
+After changing the contents of `build.gradle`, on might get following error:

 `Entry org/jabref/build/JournalAbbreviationConverter$_convert_closure1$_closure2.class is a duplicate but no duplicate handling strategy has been set.`

 Currently, no "real" solution is known.
-One has to start from scratch \(git clean, ...\).
+One has to start from scratch \(`git clean -xdf`, ...\).